-GROUP 6-PRE-ENGINEERING
+GROUP 7-PRE-ENGINEERING

-This group should be selected by students who expect to take
+This group should be selected by students who expect to take training later in any of the engineering courses.

-training later in any of the engineering courses.
+It should be noted that the sophomore year's program of studies includes American History or Biology which are not usually required in engineering schools.
+The program does not include Physics or Mechanical Drawing, subjects usually required in engineering schools.

-It should be noted that the sophomore year's program of studies does not include Physics or Mechanical Drawing, subjects usually required in engineering schools.
 Engineering students who do their second year with us should expect, therefore, to do extra work in an engineering school to complete sophomore requirements.